michael-sayapin/sayap_in/content/posts/on-rewrites.md

 ### 60% time on rewrite, 40% time on creating new value

 However, of course, no rewrite happens in vacuum.
-As I mentioned before, the company was an experiment in e-commerce by the retail chain boss, and it turned out that it was his "pet project".
+As I mentioned before, the company was an experiment in e-commerce by the retail chain boss, and it turned out that it was his "darling".
 He had great interest in what we were doing, and, what's not great, he had many many "suggestions" on how to improve things :-)

 So in a very short time I found myself in the same boat as many other "rewriters": how to keep up with the business demand while trying to migrate a legacy codebase?

-No how, it's impossible.
+No-how.
+It's impossible.
 It adds a bunch of bloat, you have to do everything twice, or you have to say "no" a lot, which doesn't make you any more popular.

 So we decided that we will migrate customer-facing parts first, and dedicate two days a week processing "tickets" from the boss and other stakeholders.
 This way we could show some progress, while actually spending more time on the rewrite.
 If a new feature was touching a still-legacy part, we found excuses or my project director (who was a top guy!) produced exhaustive lists of questions, so the feature would be in discussion for a while — all to buy me some time.